sendgrid/docs/content/docs/for-developers/sending-email/single-sends-2020-update.md

 **Action required to ensure successful create, read, and update operations using the Single Sends API**.

-The Single Sends API will be changing **May 6, 2020**.
+The Single Sends API has changed.
 Please check this page for updates and instructions.

 </call-out>

 To improve your experience when working with the Single Sends API, Twilio SendGrid has streamlined the API’s request and response formats.
 You will be able to pass all the required information to create a Single Send in one request, eliminating the need to first create a template.

 However, these improvements will require modifications to your current code.
 We’re aware that unplanned work for our customers may be less than ideal.
-To ease this transition we are releasing the updated API while continuing to provide the existing API at a new root path for a limited time.
+To ease this transition we are released the updated API while continuing to provide the existing API at a new root path for a limited time.

-This strategy provides you with two options upon the May 6 release.
+This strategy provides you with two options.

-1. **[Option 1](#option-1)**: Make necessary integration changes when the Single Sends update is released on May 6.
+1. **[First Option](#option-1)**: Make necessary integration changes now.
-2. **[Option 2](#option-2)**: Direct API calls to a new temporary path detailed below, allowing time for integration changes.
+2. **[Second Option](#option-2)**: Direct API calls to a new temporary path detailed below, allowing time for integration changes.

 ## Option 1